Modeling the Lane-Change Reactions to Merging Vehicles for Highway On-Ramp Simulations: Results and Discussion

 \subsection{High-Fidelity Simulation}

 One of the motivations of this work was to use these proposed models in a high-fidelity simulation environment to simulate real-world merge interactions.
 IPG-CarMaker was used to simulate the high-fidelity vehicle dynamics of a target car along with the road environment, while MATLAB-Simulink was used to simulate the traffic behavior models.
 The parameters for the lane change models are sampled from the optimized values, and the actors are divided between Lanes 0 and 1.
-The duration parameter is randomly sampled from a lognormal distribution fit of lane change duration values extracted from the dataset introduced in \cite{holley2023mr} (see Fig. \ref{fig:lcduration}).

 This setup was able to successfully simulate a highway merge scene involving 17 cars, each with their own traffic behavior model and underlying dynamics at 50 Hz.
 This evaluation was performed on a Windows desktop with a $64$-bit OS, Intel(R) Xeon(R) W-$2123$CPU @$3.6$ GHz processor, and $16$ GB RAM.
 In the evaluation, the simulation setup with either model was able to achieve real-time performance, with the isolated performance of the MOBIL and mBRGT-D model code capable of reaching an average of $6.6$x and $5.6$x real-time performance, respectively.
 This shows that the computational load of the game-theoretic mBRGT-D is on par with the lighter MOBIL.